caioslopes/caioslopes/README.md

 ## Hello!
 I am Caio S Lopes 🖐️

-I am 19 years old, a student at the Federal Institute of São Paulo, and I work professionally as a Front-End developer.
+A student at the Federal Institute of São Paulo, and I work professionally as a Mobile developer.

 - :blue_book: I am a great admirer of the academic field.